rerun-io/rerun-docs/docs/getting-started/quickstart.md

 After creating this new view, your view layout might be feeling a little cluttered.
 You can quickly hide views you're not using from the blueprint panel by hovering over the view and then clicking the icon that looks like an eye.
 Go ahead and hide the `image` and `avg_reproj_err` views, and collapse the expanded timeline panel using the button in the upper right corner.
-Note that even with the timeline collapsed you still git minimized timeline controls.
+Note that even with the timeline collapsed you still have access to timeline controls, including a slider.

 ![Toggle Vis](/docs-media/quickstart11_toggle_vis.png)

+### Reusing what you've learned
 Finally, use what we covered in the previous section to change the contents of this view.
 Select the new `camera` view, then choose "Add/remove entities."
 Remove the 2d "keypoints" and add in the 3d "points."
 Note that these points do not have visible history turned on -- that's because the the blueprint is part of the view and not part of the entity.